Set Goals with Students in the New Year

 Read Time: min

-You have students on your caseload and you want to make sure they are making progress and you are being effective.
-Social and emotional skills aren't always the easiest skills to measure though.
+You have students on your caseload and you want to make sure they are making progress.
+Social and emotional skills aren't the most accessible skills to measure, though.
+There is a solution to this problem.
+Explicitly set goals with students.
+It will allow you to easily collect data and see how student's are improving.

 Teaching skills, collecting data, and intervening?
-Woot woot!
-So, let me break down my process and how I make it feasible given all the other demands.
-I'm looking at you lunch duty.
+Woot Woot!
+Given all the other demands, let me break down the process and how to make it feasible.

 Baseline Data

-When you set goals, it is important to start in the right place.
-If you make it too hard, you are either going to be bending the rules to get student buy-in or the student is going to feel like a failure right away.
-To find the Goldilocks zone, you need to collect a wee bit of data.
+When you set goals, you have to start in the right place.
+If you make it too hard, you will either be bending the rules to get student buy-in, or the student will feel like a failure right away.
+To find the Goldilocks zone, you need to collect some data.

-There are a couple ways to collect baseline data to help inform your goals.
+There are several ways to collect baseline data to help inform your goals.

-If you are going to be working on observable behaviors, you can do a comprehensive classroom observation.
-I like to do a few short multiple 15-20 minutes observations in different settings.
-I also find this helps inform my suggestions for how teachers can carryover skills in the classroom.
-My observations sometimes focus on just the student, but often I include a peer comparison to make sure the context of the classroom is considered.
+You can do a comprehensive classroom observation if you are working on observable behaviors.
+Do a few short 15-minute observations in different settings.
+This will help inform your suggestions for how teachers can support students in the classroom.
+Observations can focus on the student, but you can also include a peer comparison to ensure the classroom context is considered.

-Other (cheaper) tools: Measuring Student Engagment: Review of 21 Tools
+Other tools: Measuring Student Engagement: Review of 21 Tools

-This gives you a simple starting point when talking through attainable goals with students.
-If they are currently completing 50% of their work, then shooting for 100% in 2 weeks might be lofty and counterproductive.
+This will give you a simple starting point when discussing attainable goals.
+If they are completing 50% of their work, shooting for 100% in 2 weeks might be lofty and counterproductive.

 Tracking Data

 Keep it simple.
-As soon as I can get a student responsible for tracking their data, the better.
-Often, I check in each day to help the student fill out a data sheet that is in their binder or in a folder.
-After 1-2 weeks, I pull my support away and move the check-in responsibility to the teacher.
-Mostly they are just monitoring a student recording their own data.
-I will regularly include a column on the tracking sheet where a teacher signs off to ensure honesty.
+The sooner you can get students to track their data, the better.
+At first, check in daily to help the student fill out their data sheet.
+After 1-2 weeks, remove your support and move the check-in responsibility to the teacher.
+Mostly, they are just monitoring a student recording their data.
+You can include a column on the tracking sheet where a teacher signs off to ensure honesty.

 I teach them the simple rubberband tracking method.
-Teachers start with five rubber bands on their wrist (or five paperclips in their pocket).
-If a student begins work, they move a rubber band to the other wrist.
-If the student doesn't begin within an expected amount of time, they don't move a rubber band over.
+Teachers start with five rubber bands on their wrists (or five paper clips in their pockets).
+If the student begins work, they move a rubber band to the other wrist.
+If the student doesn't within an expected amount of time, they don't move a rubber band over.
 At the end of the day, they know that 3/5 times the student began work within the expected time.

-Each week or month, I send a summary of the student's progress with their goals.
-It is important for parents and teachers to see and to celebrate the small steps towards improvement.
+Each week or month, send a summary of the student's progress with their goals.

 Increase the Goal

-Say I have a student who has 50% work completion.
-I would consider creating benchmarks for every 10% increase in work completion.
-Students could attach a reward for hitting the next benchmark.
-Students often respond to comparing it to leveling up in video games.
-If a student gets stuck at a “level”, we brainstorm about changes we need to make.
+Say you have a student with 50% work completion.
+Create benchmarks for every 10% increase in work completion.
+Students could attach a reward for hitting the next bar.
+Students often respond by comparing it to leveling up in video games.
+If a student gets stuck at a "level," then brainstorm about changes they need to make.

 Make it Visual

 I love this resource for elementary students.
-It obviously is great for students who like football, but I find that it works for almost any student.
-I create a player for all students, set up the bulletin board in my office, and the students have their own personal sheets with their End Zone goal and different yard lines correspond to steps on the way to their final goal.
+It is excellent for students who like football, but it works for almost anyone.
+You can create a football field bulletin board in your office with player tokens for each student.
+The students have their personal End Zone goals, and different yard lines correspond to steps on the way to their final destination.

 You could also use posters and direct lessons to help talk about SMART goals and how you set them.